Links on SoundGuys may earn us a commission. Learn more.

 Can you use the Google Pixel Buds Pro for phone calls?

 Each earbud has three microphones, and under ideal conditions, your voice will sound fine.
 Sibilant sounds (s-, sh-, z-) come through with too much emphasis.
 In a busy office, the noise rejection is not amazing, but the Pixel Buds Pro still prioritizes your voice.
 For a Zoom meeting, this is totally serviceable.
 The Google Pixel Buds’ weakness lies in wind noise rejection.
 Whole sections of your voice may get lost.
 Particularly, higher register voices seem to sound worse, with more sibilant exaggerations and during our wind tests, the lower register voices come through better.

-Google Pixel Buds Pro microphone demo (Ideal):
+Google Pixel Buds Pro microphone demo (Ideal conditions):

-Google Pixel Buds Pro microphone demo (Office):
+Google Pixel Buds Pro microphone demo (Office conditions):

-Google Pixel Buds Pro microphone demo (Wind):
+Google Pixel Buds Pro microphone demo (Windy conditions):